Are Industrial 3D Printers Worth It?

 The laser on a Markforged printer also does a bead width test to measure the width of the extruded filament to further improve part accuracy.

-Material choice increases with an industrial printer.
-The combination of superior hardware and software work together, to redefine what is possible.
+As the materials choice increases with an industrial 3D printers, the combination of superior hardware and software work together, to redefine what is possible.

 Hardware to achieve complex/hotter heating profiles